Top 10 Chicago Songs

 Compiling a list of Top 10 Chicago Songs brought us back to the band's endlessly inventive beginnings in 1967.
 Then called the Chicago Transit Authority, they'd eventually take the merging of jazz and rock to new heights.

-Of course, the idea of horns in rock and roll was nothing new.
+The idea of horns in rock 'n' roll was nothing new.
 (Ask fellow Chicago natives the Buckinghams.)
 Still, the idea of a fully functioning rock and roll band that included a horn section was.
 New Yorkers Blood, Sweat & Tears and Canadian band Lighthouse were stomping similar ground, but it would be Chicago who took the sound to the masses.

 Though their debut album, released in the spring of 1969, was full of great songs, the singles failed to catch.
 It would be the band's second release, simply titled Chicago, that would make the public take notice.
 That album spawned three Top 10 hits.